Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Rigidity and connectedness.

-\subhead 1.
-Connectedness and extension of deformations \endsubhead
+\subsection{Connectedness and extension of deformations}

 In the classical case of compact complex manifolds, Kuranishi's Theorem has as a consequence that every complex structure $J$ on $X^{diff}$ close enough to a fixed structure $J_0$ is connected to it.
 That is, there exists a 1-dimensional holomorphic (resp. smooth) deformation of $X_0$ that contains $X_J$.
-The proof just consists in choosing a disk (resp. a path) in the Kuranishi space of $X_0$ joining the base point to the point encoding $J$.
+The proof just consists in choosing a disk (resp. a path) in the Kuranishi space of $X_0$ joining the base point to the point encoding $J$. \\ In our case, the same result is true.